 - Use a cookie cutter to cut out cookies and transfer them to a baking sheet.

 - Bake for 9-10 minutes until the edges of the cookies just feel set and the tops are barely cracked.

 - Remove cookies to a wire rack and cool completely before frosting.
 Repeat with remaining cookie dough.

 Chocolate Sugar Cookie Tips

 This is a pretty big batch of sugar cookies – I can usually get 48 cookies from it.
 You may halve the recipe if you don’t want so many cookies.
-Just cut all the ingredients in half, and use 1 egg and 1 yolk.
+Just cut all the ingredients in half, and use 1 large egg and 1 yolk.
 Remember that how many cookies you get will depend on how thick you roll out your dough and what size cutters you use.

 I usually roll the dough to 3/8 inches thick, then just a little thinner…but not all the way down to 1/4 inch.
 Experiment and see what thickness you prefer!
 By the way, I really like this rolling pin with thickness guides for making sugar cookies (affiliate link).

 The baking time can be a smidge finicky – too long and the cookies will be a bit crunchy, too short and they will sink a bit.
 The baking time will vary depending on your oven and how thick you’ve rolled out your dough.
 Nine minutes is usually just right for me, but you may need a minute longer or shorter.

 Because these cookies are chocolate, you will not be able to depend on color to tell when they are done.
 Here’s what they look like before baking: